steampixel/simplePHPComponents/README.md

 ```

 ## Define your own component files
-Defining your own components is very easy.
+Defining your own components is easy.
 In this example we will render a hero component including a title and an optional subtitle.
 Just create a .php file inside your custom components folder or wherever you want: `components/custom/content/hello.php`
 ```php